National Anthem of Colombia: Protocol

 The rules of protocol for singing and listening to the national anthem of Colombia are regulated in articles 10 and 11 of decree 1967 of 15 August 1991.
 The national anthem is authorised to be played at official functions that have a patriotic character, when raising and lowering the flag of Colombia, when honouring the Blessed Sacrament and at educational events and sports competitions.
 It is also authorised to sing it with or without musical accompaniment by the general public.

 When listening to the national anthem, those present must stop their activities and stand up, and the men must uncover their heads.
 All people should release their arms and adopt a posture of respect and veneration.
 Riders, drivers and passengers of the vehicles must alight and proceed accordingly.
 The national anthem is never applauded.

 By decree 91 of 21 January 1942, only Colombian patriotic anthems are allowed to be sung in the country's educational institutions, with the exception of special ceremonies in honour of friendly countries that are held on campus.
 In accordance with decree 1722 of 16 July 1942, all schools must begin their tasks on the first Monday of each month with a brief but solemn act during which the flag is raised to the chords of the national anthem, sung by the whole community.
 According to the Protocol Manual of the Ministry of Foreign Affairs, for the presentation of the credentials of a new ambassador, the performance of the national anthem is assigned to the Band of Musicians of the Presidential Guard Battalion.

 Verses

 The anthem should be played chorus-verse-chorus.
 Although the first verse is usually sung between choruses, any of the eleven verses may be used.
-The anthem should be played chorus-verse-chorus regardless of which verse is selected.
 This is how it is customarily performed in all public, political, and other important events both public and private.

 However, it is not uncommon for only the chorus and verse to be played without repeating the chorus.
 This is usually the case when brevity is sought.
 Official 6:00 am and 6:00 pm radio broadcasts of the national anthem invariably use the shorter format.
 The shorter anthem is also used at international events such as the Olympic Games or World Cup.

 In ceremonies of the Colombian Artillery, the last verse is used instead of the first verse.
 The Colombian Cavalry traditionally uses the sixth verse, while the fourth verse is used by the Colombian Navy.